forthtemple/openworlddart/readme.md

 ```

-*Spatial features*.
+*Spatial features*
-Alongside using threedarts existing spatial placement of objects OPENWORLD has extra procedures to make it easy to place objects on a terrain at a certain point and also turn and scale them.
+Alongside using threedarts existing spatial placement of objects OPENWORLD has extra procedures to make it easy to place objects on a terrain at a certain point and with procedures to turn and scale them.
 All turn values are in degrees with 0 degrees being north and 90 being east.
 Spatial functions make it easy to hide 3D objects if the camera gets a certain distance away from an object helping to increase frame rate.
 There is also spatial lerping making it possible to move an object along a terrain from one point to another in a given amount of time.
 Similarly with turning an object it is possible to lerp.
 For example turn 90 degrees in 1 second such as in this example:

 ```
     // Example of a fountain moving south 1 unit taking 1 second to lerp and also spinning from 90 degrees to 180 degress in 1 second